google-ai-edge/model-explorer/src/custom_element_demos/vanilla_ts/README.md

 # Notes

-- Import `my-me` in the main typescript file.
+- Import `ai-edge-model-explorer-visualizer` in the main typescript file.
 - This demo uses symlinks to make the `worker.js` file and `static_files` directory from `node_modules` available in the same directory as `index.html`.
 - The `worker.js` file is linked to `dist/my_worker_path/worker.js` instead of